gcowan/RapidSim/README.md

   * The dimensionality of the histogram will be inferred from the number of parameters given
   * Defaults to phase-space distribution

+* `useEvtGen` :
+  * Perform decays using the external EvtGen generator
+  * Syntax is `useEvtGen : TRUE
+  * Note any value for this parameter will turn EvtGen ON (even FALSE)
+  * To turn EvtGen OFF do not define this parameter

 ### Particle settings